Prince William and Kate Middleton Given Sweet Tribute by Kensington Palace on 7th Anniversary

 The future king and queen were wed in front of 1,900 guests at Westminster Abbey.
 For her day, Kate wore a sleek gown by Alexander McQueen, which cost more than $400K.

 The couple also had two receptions: a lunch-time reception at Buckingham Palace for 650 guests, which was hosted by the Queen.
-Then there was a night time one, in which there were fireworks and a live band led by the pop star Ellie Goulding The event was held at Palace's magnificent Throne Room was transformed into a "massive nightclub."
+Then there was a night time one, in which there were fireworks and a live band led by the pop star Ellie Goulding The event was held at the Palace's magnificent Throne Room, which was transformed into a "massive nightclub."
 Only the couple's inner circle, 300 people, were invited to that bash, hosted by the Prince of Wales.

 REX/Shutterstock

-The pair have certainly lived a lot of life in the past three years—the Duchess of Cambridge gave birth to her third child, Louis Arthur Charles, on April 23.
+The pair have certainly lived a lot of life in the past seven years—the Duchess of Cambridge gave birth to her third child, Louis Arthur Charles, on April 23.

 The royals are also parents to George, 4, and Charlotte, 2.